bepaw/bepawai/README.md

 ## AI-Assisted Development

-The initial prototype of Bepaw AI was built in just two hours using the Claude 3 LLM, with an initial investment of only 15 dollars.
+The initial prototype of Bepaw AI was built in just 2 hours using the Claude 3 LLM, with an initial investment of only 10 dollars.
 The AI was able to generate 99% of the code, with minimal guidance and debugging from a senior software engineer.

-Due to pricing concerns, the project later switched to using GitHub Copilot.
-GitHub Copilot was instrumental in resolving a Jotai storage issue that was encountered during the development process.
-While both Claude 3 and GitHub Copilot have their strengths, a definitive preference has not been established yet.
+Due to pricing concerns (5 dollars per hour), the project later switched to using GitHub Copilot.
+Claude 3 was blocked on a Jotai storage issue and consumed the rest of the credits.
+Switching to Copilot unblocked the situation but required a more active software engineering intervention - which would have happened with Claude 3 anyway.
+A preference has not been established yet between both Claude 3 and Copilot.

 The goal of this project is to explore the capabilities of AI-assisted coding, and the results have been very promising.